 ” …this most definitely isn’t a movie suitable for all tastes, maturity levels, mental states, social sensibilities (strong feminists would do especially well to avoid this one unless they’re actively seeking to have their blood pressure raised for reasons I can’t even begin to fathom), or political persuasions — it knows it’s there to do an admittedly unpleasant job and it gets in, does it, and then gets the hell back out.
 Call it unflinching misogyny-by-the-numbers.
 It’s brutish, nasty, sleazy, unapologetic, and cheap.”
 Trash Film Guru

-Mardi Gras Massacre was on the British Government’s list of so-called ‘video nasties‘ in the 1980s and has not been resubmitted to the BBFC for a certificate since.
+Mardi Gras Massacre was on the British Government’s list of so-called ‘video nasties‘ in the 1980s and has never been resubmitted to the BBFC for a certificate since.

 Cast and characters: